mongodb/specifications/source/server-selection/server-selection.rst

 6. Find suitable servers by topology type and operation type

+7. Filter the suitable servers by calling the optional, application-provided server selector.

-7. If there are any suitable servers, choose one at random from those within the latency window and return it; otherwise, mark the topology stale and continue to step #8
+8. If there are any suitable servers, choose one at random from those within the latency window and return it; otherwise, mark the topology stale and continue to step #8

-8. If `serverSelectionTryOnce`_ is true and the last scan time is newer than the selection start time, raise a `server selection error`_; otherwise, goto Step #4
+9. If `serverSelectionTryOnce`_ is true and the last scan time is newer than the selection start time, raise a `server selection error`_; otherwise, goto Step #4

-9. If the current time exceeds the maximum time, raise a `server selection error`_
+10. If the current time exceeds the maximum time, raise a `server selection error`_

-10. Goto Step #4
+11. Goto Step #4

 Before using a socket to the selected server, drivers MUST check whether the socket has been used in `socketCheckIntervalMS